Verified and Tested 03/31/2015

 Application Server is a feature that allows a combination of business applications for deployments and mode of operation within a network.
-It is mostly used in businesses that use ASP.NET, .NET Frameworks and other web applications like IIS.
+It is mainly used in businesses that use ASP.NET, .NET Frameworks, and other web applications like IIS.

 – A Server with Windows Server 2012.
 In need of a server?
-You can spin up a new cloud hosting server in under 30 seconds with Atlantic.net.
+With Atlantic.net, you can spin up a new virtual private server in under 30 seconds with Atlantic.net.

 Installing Application Server on Windows Server 2012

 From Server Manager Dashboard, select Add roles and features.
 This will launch the Roles and Features Wizard, allowing modifications to be performed on the Windows Server 2012 instance.

 Note: If it is the first time you have entered this wizard, you will get a Before you Begin page.
 Review it, and you can check the Skip this page by default box, and then click Next.